 15 May 2014

-This Bill would ban the use of affirmative action and positive action in recruitment and appointment processes.
-It would also remove a special provision in the Equality Act 2010 that allows political parties to influence how candidates are selected.
-In short, it limits targeted steps to boost representation in hiring and candidate selection.
+The Equality and Diversity (Reform) Bill would ban the use of affirmative and positive action in recruitment and appointment processes.
+It would also remove a special provision in the Equality Act 2010 that allows political parties to take certain steps when selecting candidates.
+In short, it tightens the rules on measures intended to improve diversity in hiring and candidate selection.

 Generated 21 February 2026